d-bl/GroundForge/README.md

 Publishing your personal repositories helps to check whether everything renders and links properly.

-The help pages and catalogues are spread among several repositories:
+The help pages and catalogues are spread among several repositories in the pseudo-organisation [d-bl](https://d-bl.github.io/) (Diagrams for Bobbin Lace):

 | create forks for all projects: | links to sidebars: | identical sidebars |
 |--------------------------------|:------------------:|:------------------:|